 - Grant bulletins

 - Capacity Building Academy

 - Webinars and digital strategy workshops

 We also wrote about how the project takes its name from an interesting historical concept called Caravanserai.
-It is “inspired by the role the caravanserai played throughout history.
-The caravanserais were well known meeting places along trade routes from Asia, North Africa to Southeast Europe.
+It is “inspired by the role the Caravanserai played throughout history.
+The caravanserais were well-known meeting places along trade routes from Asia and North Africa to Southeast Europe.
 These served as a melting pot for people from different cultures, motivations, and aspirations”.

 - Chaffey College Foundation gets $1.3M grant for Inland Empire youth